nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 ## Technical Overview

-### Languages and configuration / customisation principles
+### Languages and configuration / customization principles

-All server part of Nuxeo is written in Java, including plugins, with a bundles and components mechanism for packaging developments.
-The Web UI (the customizable client web application) is written in JavaScript (using Polymer framework).
+All server parts of Nuxeo, including plugins, are written in Java, with a mechanism of bundles and components for packaging developments.
+The Web UI (the customizable client web application) is written in JavaScript (using the Polymer framework).
 Default application can be configured using Nuxeo Studio, an online development environment.
 It is also possible to write Java plugins.

 ### Deployment

-Nuxeo Server comes bundled with a tomcat server.
-It requires for production to set up several other components: Elasticsearch, Redis, a relational database or NoSQL store.
-Deployment options support HA, Failover and can be on premise, or in the cloud, on bare machines, Virtual Machines or Docker containers.
+Nuxeo Server comes bundled with a Tomcat server.
+It requires for production to set up several other components: Elasticsearch, Redis, a relational (SQL) database or NoSQL store (like MongoDB).
+Deployment options support HA, failover and can be on-premise, or in the cloud, on bare machines, virtual machines or Docker containers.
 For more details about the Nuxeo deployment system, please refer to [pages on Standard High Availability Nuxeo Cluster Architecture]({{page page='standard-high-availability-nuxeo-cluster-architecture'}}).
-Nuxeo bundles can even be started on a JVM directly(i.e without an application sever).
+Nuxeo bundles can even be started on a JVM directly (i.e without an application sever).
 This is the deployment mode in all unit tests.

 ## About Nuxeo Platform Data